apereo/cas-initializr/app/src/main/resources/overlay/helmcharts/helm/README.md

 ## Helm Chart for CAS

-The current helm chart for cas-server demonstrates standing up CAS with a Spring Boot Admin Server.
+The current helm chart for cas-server demonstrates standing up CAS.
 The chart functionality will grow over time, hopefully with contributions from real world deployments.
 Eventually it might be nice to support a config-server and have cas-management available.
 The chart supports mapping in arbitrary volumes and cas config can be specified in values files.
 The config could be in cloud config rather than kubernetes config maps, the service registry could be in a database, git, or a simple json registry in a kubernetes persistent volume.
 The ticket registry could use a standard helm chart for redis, postgresql, or mongo, etc.
-Currently the chart is attempting to use SSL between ingress controller and the CAS and Boot Admin servers.
+Currently the chart is attempting to use SSL between ingress controller and the CAS servers.
 This is probably overkill and involves all the pain that comes with SSL (e.g. trust & hostname verification).
 This chart uses stateful set for CAS rather than a deployment and this may change in the future.
-The bootadmin CAS server discovery method should probably change to "cloud" method eventually.

 #### Warning: semver versioning will not be employed until published to a repository.